ASEAN envoy seeks Myanmar junta blessing to meet its opponents | Health

 Hun Sen on Wednesday said that without a breakthrough, peace in Myanmar may not be achieved in years.
 Prak Sokhonn defended that approach and said this time, ASEAN states had no preconditions for him to visit.

-"The reason why the prime minister has taken the approach is that the work of the special envoy was stuck last year," he said.
-"Some of our colleagues demand a bit too much.
-I say that they have demanded some hard preconditions that were not acceptable by Naypyitaw."
+"The reason why the prime minister has taken the approach is because the work of the special envoy was stuck last year," he said.
+"Some our colleagues demand a bit too much.
+I say that they have demanded some hard preconditions that was not acceptable by Naypyitaw."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)